ronnyml/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 // Create an Emitter with all options
 Emitter e2 = new Emitter
         .EmitterBuilder("com.collector.acme", getContext()) // Required
-        .method(EmitterMethod.GET) // Optional - Defines how we send the request .option(EmitterOption.Single) // Optional - Defines how many events we bundle in a POST .security(EmitterSecurity.HTTPS) // Optional - Defines what protocol used to send events .callback(new EmitterCallback() { // Optional - Defines custom callback methods
+        .method(HttpMethod.GET) // Optional - Defines how we send the request .option(BufferOption.Single) // Optional - Defines how many events we bundle in a POST .security(RequestSecurity.HTTPS) // Optional - Defines what protocol used to send events .callback(new RequestCallback() { // Optional - Defines custom callback methods
                     @Override
                     public void onSuccess(int successCount) {
                         // Your custom onSuccess callback